Milancho/CareerPathGuideline/README.md

 - Mentorship, collaboration, conflict resolution, recruiting, and internal community building.
 #### Direction
 - Vision, roadmap, goals, project management, and initiative.
+#### Areas of growth
+- Specific strengths you want to leverage
+- Areas where you can improve
+- New experiences you'd like to gain

 ### Competencies
 <table>